-He crushed the rebellion of William Wallace, had him hung, drawn and quartered.
-A frightening taste of his vengeance were you to challenge his rule.
-His death however, marked a downward spiral in Britain that would see war and famine rule supreme.
-His son Edward II was not of the same cloth – Often portrayed as a gentile, perhaps weak man, incapable of the strength or cruelty his father possessed.
+He crushed the rebellion of William Wallace, had him hung, drawn and quartered – a frightening taste of his vengeance.
+His death, however, marks a pivotal moment in British history.
+His son Edward II was not of the same cloth – often portrayed as a gentile, perhaps weak man, incapable of the strength or cruelty his father possessed.

 At this time, Ireland was divided into a series of smaller, petty kingdoms, many of whom initially opposed Edward.
-However in June of 1315, King Donall O’Neil of Tyrone swore fealty to Edward, along with a dozen other northern kings, proclaiming Edward as King of Ireland.
+However, in June of 1315, King Donal O’Neil of Tyrone swore fealty to Edward along with a dozen other northern kings; proclaiming Edward as King of Ireland.

 Irish accounts of the time state: “they consented to him being proclaimed King of Ireland and all the Gaels.”

-Rather than face off against a numerically superior force, Bruce decided to withdraw, sacking the town of Coleraine during his retreat, and isolated De Burgh’s forces after burning the bridge passing over the river Bann.
-In a second act of genius, he parlayed with rivals to Felim, King of Connacht.
+Rather than engaging with a numerically superior force, Bruce decided to withdraw, sacking the town of Coleraine during his retreat and isolating De Burgh’s forces after burning the bridge over the river Bann.
+His second action would be to parlay with rivals to Felim, King of Connacht.

 After crossing the river Bann, fresh with supplies and troops, Bruce defeated De Burgh near Connor in September.